wp-plugins/juicedmetrics/readme.txt

 * Another change.

 == Upgrade Notice ==

+= 2.0 =
+* Fixed error in the mapping of pages in sales funnel.
+You should upgrade if you are seeing any errors.

 = 1.5 =
 * Changes to javascript files to make them use internal WP files.
 You should upgrade if you are seeing any errors.